-

 You are considering disclosing the information to the siblings, but you are concerned about the quality of the test.
 Referring the patient to a clinical genetics service for retesting in a laboratory with appropriate expertise might be a reasonable step to take to ensure the accuracy of the information before disclosing it.

-If you are disclosing a patient’s genetic information to genetic relatives with or without the patient’s consent, you will need to get the relatives’ contact details from the patient, your own records, or from publicly available records.
+You can disclose a patient’s genetic information to genetic relatives with or without the patient’s consent if a permitted situation exists, as outlined above.
+You will need to get the relatives’ contact details from the patient, your own records, or from publicly available records.

 The contact details of a genetic relative are ‘health information’ in these circumstances.
-While you would usually need the relative’s consent to collect health information, you could collect the contact details without consent on the basis that it is unreasonable or impracticable to obtain consent and you reasonably believe the collection is necessary to lessen or prevent a serious threat to the life, health or safety of that relative.
-Once you have collected the contact details, you can use them to contact the relative as this is the primary purpose for which you collected the information.
+While you would usually need the relative’s consent to collect health information, you can collect the contact details without consent on the basis that it is unreasonable or impracticable to obtain consent, and you reasonably believe the collection is necessary to lessen or prevent a serious threat to the life, health or safety of that relative (Item 1 of the table at s 16A(1) Privacy Act 1988 (Cth)).
+In practice, seeking prior consent from a relative in this scenario will usually be unreasonable or impracticable.
+Once you have collected the contact details, you can use them to contact the relative to inform them of their possible genetic risk, as this is the primary purpose for which you collected the information.

 Alternatively, you may already hold a genetic relative’s contact details in your records (for example, if that individual is your patient’s ‘next of kin’ contact).
-You can use the genetic relative’s contact details for the secondary purpose of informing that person of the potential risk of inheriting a genetic condition where you are satisfied that it is unreasonable or impracticable to obtain consent, and you reasonably believe the use is necessary to lessen or prevent a serious threat to the genetic relative’s life or health.
+You can use the genetic relative’s contact details for the secondary purpose of informing that person of the potential risk of inheriting a genetic condition where you are satisfied that it is unreasonable or impracticable to obtain consent, and you reasonably believe the use is necessary to lessen or prevent a serious threat to the genetic relative’s life or health (s 16B(4) of the Privacy Act).

 Ensuring the accuracy of the contact details